 The chief executive officer may give directions in writing to the principal of a government school with respect to the performance of the principal's functions under this Act, either generally or in relation to a particular matter, and the principal is to give effect to any such direction.

 233. CEO's Instructions

-- (1) The chief executive officer may prepare and issue instructions ("CEO's Instructions") to be observed by persons performing functions in the department. - (2) The CEO's Instructions must not be inconsistent with this Act.
+(1) The chief executive officer may prepare and issue instructions ("CEO's Instructions") to be observed by persons performing functions in the department.